NeatNerdPrime/puppet-resolv_conf/README.md

 }
 ```

-**Note**: This module does not configure a local nameserver that will answer queries on `127.0.0.1`.
-You will have to use a different Puppet module to manage the nameserver.
+**Note**: This module does not configure a local name server that will answer queries on `127.0.0.1`.
+You will have to use a different Puppet module to manage the name server.

 ## Reference